 Since equity is the value of your home minus what you owe, a cash-out loan always lowers your equity.
 You might think that’s not a big deal since you’re getting that equity out in cash to put back into your house, hypothetically raising the value of your home.

 Unfortunately, many repairs do not have a good ROI, which means using equity to update your home before you sell is a risky move.
 By doing a cash-out loan for repairs or updates, you’re pulling out equity that you likely won’t get back.
 If you’re doing those repairs to sell your home on the open market, don’t forget to add in fees and commission that will further eat up your equity.

 Don’t worry, though: no-commission sales are real, and it’s possible to sell your home without wasting a single drop of equity.

 When you sell to MarketPro Homebuyers, you make the most of your home’s equity.
 You can use your current home to fund the purchase of your new home without wasting a dollar.

 Here’s how: We’ll give you a fast and fair cash offer for your current home just as it is now.
 You can even choose your exact closing date to coordinate perfectly with the purchase of your new home.
 Our team will walk you through your quote, including a review of what your home would likely bring on the open market.
 You won’t need to fund any repairs or pay any fees or commissions.

-If you’re in Washington, D.C., Maryland, Virginia, or Pennsylvania, we’d love to show you how easy and stress-free the sales process can be.
+If you’re in Washington, D.C., Maryland, Virginia, Pennsylvania, or Florida , we’d love to show you how easy and stress-free the sales process can be.
 Contact us today for a no-pressure quote.